digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 .. _choices:

-Choices in the Ledger Model
+Choices In the Ledger Model
 ---------------------------

 In :doc:`1_Token` you learned about the high-level structure of a Daml ledger.
 With choices and the `exercise` function, you have the next important ingredient to understand the structure of the ledger and transactions.